Whether very hot or very cold, extreme temperatures can affect eczema.

-Having eczema doesn’t mean you can’t enjoy a hot summer day or a cold winter night or a hot summer day.
+Having eczema doesn’t mean you can’t enjoy a hot summer day or a cold winter night.
 But you should be prepared for either extreme with a treatment plan that lessens unwanted symptoms.

 Running a heater indoors can dry out your skin.
 A humidifier adds moisture back into the air.
 Since humid air acts as a natural moisturizing agent, a humidifier can relieve dryness and symptoms related to eczema.

 It’s important to clean and dry your humidifier regularly.
-This will prevent the buildup of mold, which can be very irritating to your lungs and potentially damage your skin.
+It prevents the buildup of mold, which can irritate the lungs and potentially damage skin.

 Wear the proper gear

-Although wool gloves are a popular choice (and often more affordable than leather), they can irritate your skin.
-Try for a leather pair instead.
-(Even better if the gloves have a breathable cotton lining.)
+Although wool gloves are a popular choice (and often more affordable than leather), they can irritate skin.
+If you are able, purchase a pair of high quality leather gloves with a breathable cotton lining.

-You’ll also want to simplify your shower routine as much as possible to prevent moisture loss in the shower.
+You can also simplify your shower routine as much as possible to prevent moisture loss in the shower.

-Remember that you can get sunburned in the winter.
-Using products with SPF can help to cut down on irritation and redness from the sun due to exposure in the winter.
+Remember, you can get sunburned in the winter, too.
+Using products with SPF can help cut down on irritation and redness from the sun due to exposure in the winter.

 Changes in temperature, especially extreme ones, can affect the skin.
 There’s no reason you can’t enjoy both blazing hot summer days and cold winter ones, but it’s important to be prepared to minimize eczema flare-ups.